Important: Bone graft material is fragile during early healing. Follow all instructions carefully. Call (317) 876-1095 with any questions.

 - After 48 hours, switch to warm moist heat to help reduce residual swelling.

-- Take pain medication as prescribed.
+- Take any other pain medication exactly as prescribed.
 Do not let pain become severe before medicating.

 Diet